liam8888999/ErsatzTV-Filler/README.md

 4. `cp sample-config.conf config.conf`
 #### Update the 'output', 'city', 'state' and other variables to your required locations, replace nano with your favorite text editor.
 5. `nano config.conf`
-#### Create custom-audio folder (place your audio files in here to use - .flac or .mp3 currently supported requests for other file types may be made)
-6. `mkdir custom-audio`

 ## For Channel currently offline Filler